NorthOuterTowner/blog2/README.md

-# Personal Blog Project :bulb
+# Personal Blog Project :bulb:
 ## Introduction
 It is a personal blog project which written for exercising node.js and vue.js.
 ## Techinique Usage